Congress: INEC reads riot act to political parties on violence

 The INEC National Commissioner and Chairman, Information and Voter Education Committee, Mr Festus Okoye, gave the warning in a statement on Monday in Abuja.

-Okoye said that INEC would henceforth reconsidered its involvement in political parties’ events to ensure that lives of its staff and members of the public are guaranteed.
+Okoye said that INEC would henceforth reconsider its involvement in political parties’ events to ensure that lives of its staff and members of the public are guaranteed.

 He threatened that there would be grievous penalties in any situation where party congresses and conventions degenerated into violence.